snap-stanford/snap-python/doc/source/reference/composite.rst

 THash
 =====

 Hash tables contain values of the same type.
 Each value has a user provided key associated with it.
 All the keys are of the same type.
-Table values can be accessed or changed either their keys.
+Table values can be accessed or changed through their keys.
 New values can be added as `(key, value)` pairs.
 All objects classified as THash objects have access to the following methods.

 .. class:: THash()
            THash(ExpectVals)